Kathleen Jordan

 Kathleen Jordan is an American television writer and showrunner known for creating the Netflix series "Teenage Bounty Hunters" and "The Decameron".
 She is the daughter of Hamilton Jordan, who served as Chief of Staff to President Jimmy Carter.

 Early life and education

 Jordan grew up in Buckhead, a conservative area of Atlanta, Georgia, in what she has described as a "liberal, Democratic family."
-She attended a Christian preparatory high school called Willingham, an experience that would later influence her creative work, particularly "Teenage Bounty Hunters."
+She attended a Christian preparatory high school called Westminster, an experience that would later influence her creative work, particularly "Teenage Bounty Hunters."
 During her high school years, she felt that she didn't quite fit in with the conservative environment, which informed the themes she would later explore in her writing.

 Career

 Teenage Bounty Hunters

 Jordan created the Netflix series "Teenage Bounty Hunters," which drew heavily from her personal experiences growing up in Atlanta.
 The series explores the intersection of conservative Christian values and teenage sexuality, themes Jordan has cited as being inspired by her own upbringing.
 In interviews, she has mentioned that the character Blair is based on her own teenage insecurities, fantasies, and desires for how she wished she had acted at her Christian preparatory high school.

 When discussing the show's approach to religion and sexuality, Jordan has stated: "Religion and sex are so much more complicated than the binary ways that we think about how they intersect."
 She emphasized the importance of treating religious themes with respect while not "pulling any punches," noting that she aimed for the show to be "open-minded and agnostic about religion."